biicode/docs/c++/integration.rst

 Integrations
 ============

-Biicode is easy to integrate with other technologies and tools.
+Biicode integrates with other technologies and tools.
 We're already working with the services below:

 .. _git_integration: